-This part of the prayer is also a plea that God create in us a pure heart, because if one has a pure heart, their heart will not be inclined towards wanting opportunities to sin.
+This part of the prayer is also a plea that God will develop in us a pure heart, because if one has a pure heart, their heart will not be inclined towards wanting opportunities to sin.

 Your word have I hid in my heart, that I might not sin against you.